As a student with coeliac disease our content manager Kirsty has been working hard to balance her student budget with her dietary needs.

 4. Pre-pack snacks.

 Okay, I know you’re already more than aware of this necessity, but it can also be the dullest thing ever.
 Easiest packed lunch for a non-coeliac person?
 Sandwiches.
 Worst packed lunch for someone with coeliac disease?
 Sandwiches.
 Dry holey bread that costs more than you earn?
 No thanks.

 Instead, try out the LiberEat Recipe Section where others in a similar situation have added their recipes for tasty packed lunches and snacks.

 This chicken salad with harissa dressing, is one of my faves.
 If you have your own recipe then you can add it to the recipe section in the app.

 These homemade packed lunches are not only easier to find than a GF meal deal, but also will save you time and money in the lunchtime rush.

 5. Join a Facebook Group

 In these groups you can ask others about their experiences like “where can I get a personalised gluten free birthday cake?” and get responses from others like you.
-It’s a busy community and the best place to find out about lesser known gluten free items – i.e. ones who haven’t clearly declared their status on the packet and are hidden amongst the normie food.
-See something you haven’t before?
-Post it in the group!
+It’s a busy community and the best place to find out about lesser known gluten free items – i.e. ones who haven’t clearly declared their status on the packet and are hidden amongst the ‘normal’ food.

 All the tips in this list are based on Kirsty’s own experiences and may not be suitable for every reader.
 If you have other useful tips to share, post them in the comments below to help others.